Metatavu/metaform-api/README.md

 ### Prerequisites

-These instructions assume that system is being installed on machine with Ubuntu 16.04 OS and that you have DNS address pointing to your server.
+These instructions assume that system is being installed on machine with Ubuntu 16.04 OS.

-### Set environment variables
+### Set environment

+Choose installation directory

    export INSTALL_DIR=[Where you want to install the application]

+Add desired hostname into hosts file and change it to point to 127.0.0.1.
+In this example we use dev.metaform.fi

 ### Install Postgres